Raymond Westerling: North Sumatra

 Westerling first came to Indonesia in September 1945, landing in Medan, North Sumatra, as an officer of the KNIL.
 Conditions there, as in much of Indonesia, were tense and chaotic after the end of the Japanese occupation.
 Since the end of World War II, parts of the Indonesian people were in an armed and diplomatic struggle against the Dutch for independence.
 To restore Dutch control in Medan, Westerling set up an intelligence network and a police force.
-Within a few months he had built a reputation for successfully rooting out enemies classified as rogue elements by the Dutch, with methods such as his elimination of a gang leader who went by the name of Terakan and who was said to be responsible for attacks against European and Indonesian civilians in North Sumatra.
-In his memoirs he described his action as follows: “We planted a stake in the middle of the village and on it we impaled the head of Terakan.
-Beneath it we nailed a polite warning to the members of his band that if they persisted in their evildoing, their heads would join his own.”
+Formally, Westerling was under British command, but he mostly went his own way.
+Within a few months, he was notable for his sense of intelligence, which laid the foundations for some important successes for the British forces.
+He had built a reputation for decisive and heavy-handed action where necessary by successfully rooting out enemies classified as rogue elements by the Dutch, which those most involved legitimized by referring to the brutal methods of the opposing side.
+This included methods such as his elimination of a gang leader who went by the name of Terakan and who was said to be responsible for attacks against European and Indonesian civilians in North Sumatra.
+In his memoirs he described his action as follows: "We planted a stake in the middle of the village and on it we impaled the head of Terakan.
+Beneath it we nailed a polite warning to the members of his band that if they persisted in their evildoing, their heads would join his own."